JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_jetbrains_runtime.md

 Since Gradle `8.4`, it is possible to specify JetBrains as a known JVM vendor and instruct Gradle to search for JetBrains Runtime within available toolchains (see [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html)).

-Along with the [Foojay Toolchains Plugin](https://github.com/gradle/foojay-toolchains), Gradle can resolve JetBrains Runtime from the remote repository, if the suitable JVM is not present:
+Along with the [Foojay Toolchains Plugin](https://github.com/gradle/foojay-toolchains), Gradle can resolve JetBrains Runtime from the remote repository if the suitable JVM is not present:

 <path>build.gradle.kts</path>
 ```kotlin